umar-qureshi2/architecture-center/docs/cloud-adoption-guide/new-adoption-stage/subscription-design.md

 There are a number of common design patterns used when planning your Azure subscriptions.
 These patterns are described below.

 Note that the different kinds of subscriptions discussed are conceptual and don't represent specific Azure subscription types.
-For example, "sandbox subscriptions" are discussed below as a concept, but this subscription could be any suitable Azure subscription type: Pay-As-You-Go, Eterprise Dev/Test, and so on.
+For example, "sandbox subscriptions" are discussed below as a concept, but this subscription can be any suitable Azure subscription type: Pay-As-You-Go, Enterprise Dev/Test, and so on.

 ### Sandbox design pattern

 The sandbox subscription is likely the first subscription you will create, when you need to learn and experiment with Azure in an isolated environment that you can easily tear down and rebuild.